-Nearly everyone will experience some sort of malware infection during their computing lives, but we're here to help you remove a virus from your Windows PC.
+Nearly everyone will experience some sort of malware infection during their computing lives, but if you know what to do you can remove a virus from your PC or laptop yourself.

-If you can still control your machine and have access to the internet, jump to How to remove a virus from your laptop or PC.
+If you can still control your machine and have access to the internet, continue reading.
 If your PC won't function or start up properly or you can't get online jump to How to remove a virus from Windows when you've lost control.

 - Some malicious programs will actively try and stop you removing them.
 To combat this download and run rkill